polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/runtime-migration/setting-up.md

 # Run a node in development mode
 ./target/release/node-template --dev
 ```
-to get the state set up (note that we do note want a temporary node with `--tmp` because we want state to migrate)
+to get the state set up (note that we do not want a temporary node with `--tmp` because we want state to migrate)

 ## Creating the Storage Entries to Migrate